theflakes/ELSA/elsa_query/README.md

             \_> For example: "127.0.0.1 BRO_HTTP.uri=""/test/testing/"""
         Note that an Elsa API search will search the entire available time range by default.
             \_> Therefore use the start and end options to specify the query window.
-            \_> If no start is specified, a start date of yesterday at midnight is assumed.
+            \_> If no start is specified, a start date of 24 hours ago is assumed.
             \_> If no end date is set, then an end date of now is assumed.
+        ELSA timestamps are printed as the first field followed by a '|' for the seperator.

 **Print the search results to standard out and data stack:**